 Overall, it stands to this day as the third-largest recorded urban fire in U.S. history.
 Smoke sightings were reported from as far away as North Carolina.

 Only a few structures managed to survive the flames.
 A church that was on the outskirts of the fire survived and has since been designated a historic landmark.
-The Confederate monument in Hemming Park survived despite being right in the middle of the destruction.
+The former Confederate monument in James Weldon Johnson Park survived despite being right in the middle of the destruction.
 Witnesses said it glowed red from the extreme heat.

 Many downtown residents rendered homeless by the fire opted to move north to Springfield rather than sticking around to rebuild.